dreamhomes/awesome-programming-tutorials/README.md

 # awesome-programming-tutorials
-My programming tutorials include Python, PyTorch and so on.
+My programming tutorials include Python, PyTorch, Machine Learning and so on.

 ## Python